Jaminima/Crypto-Wallet-Wrapper/README.md

 This project aims to provide simplified interaction with [Bitcoin Core](https://github.com/bitcoin/bitcoin) like wallets.
 Enabling the writing of C# apps that can exploit the wallet libray or web enabled apps via the provided simple API.

+Included is a [Simple Site](https://github.com/Jaminima/Crypto-Wallet-Wrapper/tree/main/Simple-Site), functioning as nothing more than a web wallet.
+More details are available in its readme.

 ## Important Notes

 ## No Security